Veronika Alseikienė: Later life

 In 1931, Alseikienė left her husband in Vilnius and moved to Kaunas with her two children.
 Her son Vytautas Kazimieras Alseika graduated high school and did not want to attend the Polish Vilnius University.
 She was also exhausted by the thankless charitable work, financial difficulties, continuous conflicts at the hospital.
 As she later wrote in her memoirs, "I decided to quit everything because my nerves couldn't take it anymore".
 Her relationship with her husband remained close until his death in 1936, though their marriage was troubled from the start.

 In Kaunas, Alseikienė lived with her sister Julija Biliūnienė.
 Alseikienė's daughter Marija Gimbutas later claimed that her cousin Meilė Lukšienė had a formative influence on her youth.
-Alseikienė worked at the National Health Insurance Fund and opened a private practice, but otherwise retired from the public life.
+Alseikienė worked at the National Health Insurance Fund and opened a private practice, but otherwise retired from public life.
 She retired in 1943, but she did not receive a government pension which forced her to keep her private practice open.
 During 1944, both of her children decided to retreat to Germany and later move to the United States.
 She remained in Lithuania and did not establish stable contact with them until mid-1950s.
 She was able to see her daughter Marija Gimbutas in 1960, 1968, and 1971.

 Alseikienė died after a long illness on 26 September 1971.
-She was buried at the Petrašiūnai Cemetery.
+She was buried at Petrašiūnai Cemetery.